luciopaiva/youtube-takeout-analyzer/README.md

 - `node watch-later-top-channels` lists the most popular channels on your watch later list;
 - `node watch-later-csv` dumps a CSV file containing all the videos in your watch later list so you can take a good look at them.

+### Bar chart race

+The `node watch-history-channel-cumulative-views` commands offers an output that is suitable for bar chart race generators like [alienart.io](https://alienart.io/).

+The problem I noticed was that if you use the `duration` modifier, long live streams (e.g.: ISS live) completely dominate the chart.
+I tried pruning channels with 100k minutes of visualization (via the `PRUNE_CHANNELS_WITH_HUGE_DURATIONS` flag), but it's hard to prune all the unwanted channels.